Management in Construction (Civil Engineering) MSc

 15 credits

-This module covers latest developments in material specification, structural design, and detail of concrete framed buildings.
+This module covers the latest developments in material specification, structural design, and detail of concrete framed buildings.
 Methods of structural analysis and design in accordance with Eurocode 2 (EC2).
 Sustainability considerations are also integrated into the module and assessment.

 Professional placement